 By the organization of in-depth exchange meetings, the Collaborative Soy Initiative seeks to initiate a bridge building process between the different international and regional initiatives committed to the deforestation and conversion free sustainable soy agenda.
-The so-called Meta Meetings of Soy Initiatives, bring together key representatives of initiatives.
-The objective of these meetings is to create more synergy & more consistency between different approaches & strategies, to explore how the initiatives can be more complementary and mutually reinforcing, and finally to identify the fields of intensive collaboration, by a process of collective thinking.
+The so-called Meta Meetings of Soy Initiatives have brought together key representatives of initiatives since 2020.
+The objective of these meetings has been to create more synergy & more consistency between different approaches & strategies, to explore how the initiatives can be more complementary and mutually reinforcing, and finally to identify the fields of intensive collaboration, by a process of collective thinking.
+It has led to a collective narrative and dialogue tool, the Magicube.

 November 18th CSI Outreach webinar of Meta Meetings: